MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagauthorizingusers-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: d291777e-c0c6-4de2-9bf5-5c1d95f3db6c
-description: "Contains a list of entry identifiers for users who have authorized the sending of a message."
+description: "Contains a list of entry identifiers for users who have authorized the sending of a message.
+The message store does not maintain this property."
 ---

 # PidTagAuthorizingUsers Canonical Property